tsoniotis/popit/_posts/2020-07-02-SiliconeMould.md

 - Opt for paper containers... they dry out the aceton and are much easier to remove, regardless of the moulding process you follow
 - Use a respirator... chemicals are bad for you!

 So there you have it.
-Cheap and useful, off the self silicone can be very pliable and used in many ways.
+Cheap and useful, off the shelf silicone can be very pliable and used in many ways.
 Give it a go and let us know how it went.

 Catch you on the next assignment gang!